deathworlders/online/content/books/deathworlders/chapter-07-tensions.md

 been shipped north to Scotch Creek, to be enthusiastically devoured by the reverse-engineering teams.

-"For my sins." he agreed, shaking her hand and smiling warmly.
+"For my sins," he agreed, shaking her hand and smiling warmly.
 Rylee returned the smile genuinely---she had always had a soft spot for charming old men with a twinkle in their eye, and for all that he was twice her age, Doctor Hussein had that kind of charisma by the tonne.
 "She's beautiful." he added, looking towards *Pandora* and instantly winning Rylee's good graces.

-"She is." she sighed, looking fondly at her sled.
+"She is," she sighed, looking fondly at her sled.
 "Less so when she's grounded though.
 She's born to fly."
 "I look forward to seeing that.
 I understand you'll be flying her up alongside our shuttle."